-(65) - John even1 [only2 [drank WATER]F2]F1.

-- No. (i.e., John did other, comparable things as well).
+(65) - John even1 [only2 [drank WATER]{F2}]{F1}. - No. (i.e., John did other, comparable things as well).

 As the negation test shows, this sentence asserts that John did not do other things comparable to drinking water.
-Its other meaning components listed under (12), then, must be its presuppositions -- viz., that John drank water (coming from only), and that there are activities comparable to drinking water and doing nothing else for which it is more probable that John performed them (coming from even).
+Its other meaning components listed under (12), then, must be its presuppositions - viz., that John drank water (coming from only), and that there are activities comparable to drinking water and doing nothing else for which it is more probable that John performed them (coming from even).
 Note that we have to refer to both the assertional meaning and the presupposition coming from only to express this second presupposition.

 How can we spell out the semantics of focusing operators like only, taking into account the assertional part and the presuppositional part?
 Perhaps the most explicit theory that was designed to treat assertional meaning and presuppositional meaning in a compositional way is Karttunen & Peters (1979).
 In particular, they include a treatment of even, although they disregard the influence of focus-background structures.
 Here I want to show how their theory can be combined with the framework of structured meanings.

-Karttunen & Peters represent (assertional) meanings and presuppositions on two separate levels, which contain what the sentece EXPRESSES and what it IMPLICATES. (i.e., presupposes).
+Karttunen & Peters represent (assertional) meanings and presuppositions on two separate levels, which contain what the sentence EXPRESSES and what it IMPLICATES. (i.e., presupposes).
 This is rendered formally as a pair <E, I>, where E and I are of the same type.
 Karttunen & Peters show how meanings and presuppositions of complex expressions can be computed from the meanings and presuppositions of their parts, using a special "heritage function".

-How are meaning-presuppositon structures and focus-background structures related to each other?
-Examples like (65) suggest that focus-background structures always have "wide scope" over meaning-presupposition structures.
+How are meaning-presupposition structures and focus-background structures related to each other?
 Here I will not introduce a formal semantic framework for meaning-presupposition structures, as this would lead us too far astray.
-I will restrict the discussion to one illustrative example.that shows how cases with several focusing operators can be treated in principle.
+I will restrict the discussion to one illustrative example that shows how cases with several focusing operators can be treated in principle.

-In the following, I assume, for the sake of exposition, that drink presupposes that the agent of the drinking is animate, and that the substance that is drunk is fluid.
-These presuppositions are projected to the complex expression, drank water, with a mechanism like the one given by Karttunen & Peters.
+Let us assume that basic semantic interpretations always consist of an assertion part and a presupposition part of the same semantic type that are constructed in tandem.
+That is, the semantics of a focus-background structure will be a pair of semantic representations that are pairs themselves.
+In the following example, I assume, for the sake of exposition, that drink presupposes that the agent of the drinking is animate, and that the substance that is drunk is fluid.
+These presuppositions are projected to the complex expression, drank water, with a mechanism like the one given by Karttunen & Peters, this is left implicit here.
 The alternatives of focus-sensitive operators, like even, then may be determined by the conjunction of the meaning and the presupposition of the focus element; note that we have to assume a conjunction generalized for all types based on t, as the focus often will not be of a sentential type.
-The revised meaning postulates for only and even are obvious from the following example, so I will not specify them separately.